 The Firestone Weathergrip is constructed from a unique all-season tread compound.
 Unlike other grand touring tires, it comes with a directional tread design.
 The tire has open shoulder slots and full-depth grooves to resist hydroplaning in wet or snowy weather.
 The shoulders and center of the tire feature Firestone’s unique Snow Traction Claw technology that features snow vices and intermediate ribs to offer relentless traction.

 The Firestone WeatherGrip is also infused with the Hydro-Grip Technology Package.
 This basically means a rounded tire footprint that essentially finds grip in the most slippery or demanding pavement.
 But despite all the high-tech features designed to improve all-season traction, the Firestone WeatherGuard manages to deliver a comfortable ride as well.
+For all of the above reasons, these are one of the best tires for Mazda 3.

-The Dunlop Signature HP is the wildcard in this list of the best tires for the Mazda 3.
+The Dunlop Signature HP is the wildcard in this list of the best tires for Mazda 3.
 Why?
 Because unlike the other tires, the Dunlop Signature HP is the only ultra-high performance all-season tire in this list.

 And it deserves to be here, too.
 Firstly, it costs $115 each.
 This means you can get a set of four new tires for around $460.
 This tire reputably offers better value considering you’re getting a performance tire that delivers a better grip in all-season driving.